JaCraig/Spidey/README.md

     private static void CallbackMethod(ResultFile obj) { ... }

 The library will handle parsing of links found within the page, downloading the content, etc. for the most part.
+At this point all you have to do is call the StartCrawl method:

+    MyCrawler.StartCrawl();

 ## Installation